Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Methodology

-In this work we have assimilated the surface nitrate values from the NN-generated bi-decadal data-set of \citet{banerjee2025improved} into the NEMO-FABM-ERSEM model.
-For methodological simplicity, we have assimilated nitrate with a daily cycle, to match the other assimilated variables.
+In this work, we have assimilated the NN-generated surface nitrate values of \cite{banerjee2025improved} into the NEMO-FABM-ERSEM model.
+For methodological simplicity, we have assimilated daily nitrate values, to match the assimilation cycle of the other assimilated variables.
 To handle the coarser effective spatial resolution, as well as the potential impact of observational error spatial correlations, we have thinned the assimilated nitrate data to a 35 km spatial resolution scale.
-Since no observational error information was available, in this initial proof-of-concept work we used a constant background:observation error ratio of 3:1, based on the average ratio found for chlorophyll in \citep{skakala2018assimilation}.
+Since no observational error information was available, in this initial proof-of-concept work we used spatially and temporally constant background\-observation error ratio of 3:1, based on the average ratio found for chlorophyll in \citep{skakala2018assimilation}.
+Although this approach is considered sufficient at this initial prototype stage, it will need to be improved upon before any operational implementation.
 The nitrate assimilation updated only the modelled nitrate values, i.e. it was applied independently of the chlorophyll assimilation and associated balancing scheme.